 In autumn, Stuttgart features its own beer festival (which is of course muuuuch better than the Oktoberfest in Munich – at least that’s what every Stuttgarter will tell you, including me ;-)).
-It takes place on the Cannstatter Wasen and thus is called Cannstatter Wasen or simply Wasen.
+The beer festival Stuttgart takes place at Cannstatter Wasen and thus is called Cannstatter Wasen or simply Wasen.

 Yesterday, on the evening before the Day of the German Unity, Moritz and I met after work for a nice stroll over the Wasen ( I had a cold so we did not plan on going into a beer tent).

-The Cannstatter Wasen takes place each year for three weeks, starting in late September and lasting until the middle of October.
+The beer festival Stuttgart takes place each year for three weeks, starting in late September and lasting until the middle of October.
 Its origins date back to 1818.
 Today, the Wasen is the second largest beer festival after the Oktoberfest in Munich.

 You can find many fun rides and each year a few new ones are amongst them.
 I for example have never noticed this Egyptian ride called “Valley of the Kings”…